 December 31

-2020 2019
+2021 2020

 Number of shares authorized (thousands) 653,609 653,609

 Shares authorized \$ 6,536,092 \$ 6,536,092

 Number of shares issued and fully paid (in thousands) 653,609 653,609

 Shares issued \$ 6,536,092 \$ 6,536,092

-December 31 2020 2019 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (Note) Treasury share transactions \$ 21,606 \$ 21,606 Differences between the actual equity value of subsidiaries acquired or disposed and its carrying amounts.
-418 - May be used to offset a deficit only Share of changes in equities of associates 21,315 19,824 Overdue dividends not collected by shareholders 22,483 \$ 65,822 \$ 41,430 c.
+December 31 - 2021 , 2020 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (Note) Treasury share transactions \$ 21,606 \$ 21,606 Differences between the actual equity value of subsidiaries acquired or disposed and its carrying amounts.
+945 418 May be used to offset a deficit only Share of changes in equities of associates 21,920 21,315 Overdue dividends not collected by shareholders 22,479 22,483 \$ 66,950 \$ 65,822

+- Note: Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and once a year). - c.
 Retained earnings and dividend policy

-Note: Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and once a year).

 Under the dividend policy as set forth in the amended Articles, if the Company makes profit in a fiscal year, the profit shall be first utilized to pay taxes, offset losses of previous years, set aside as legal reserve with 10% of the remaining profit, set aside or reverse a special reserve in accordance with the laws and regulations, and lastly, together with any undistributed retained earnings, serve as the basis of a distribution plan proposed by the Company's board of directors in accordance with the resolution of the shareholders' meeting pertaining to the distribution of dividends and bonus to shareholders.
-For the policies on the distribution of employees' compensation and remuneration of directors and supervisors after the amendment, refer to employees' compensation and remuneration of directors and supervisors in Note 25-g.
+For the policies on the distribution of employees' compensation and remuneration of directors and supervisors after the amendment, refer to employees' compensation and remuneration of directors and supervisors in Note 25-f.